 Will Nick Take My Case?

 Just ask him and get a free consultation.
-Call 855-791-1595 and Nick will have the time to discuss your questions and concerns.
+Call 855-791-1595 and our Nebraska federal criminal defense attorneys will have the time to discuss your questions and concerns.

 Call 855-791-1595 to Defend Your Future

 Dr. Nick Oberheiden limits his practice to federal law and he is admitted in all federal courts in Nebraska.
-If you would like to speak with Nick or meet him, call him directly on his mobile phone, including on weekends, at 855-791-1595.
+If you would like to speak with our Nebraska federal criminal defense attorney Nick or meet him, call him directly on his mobile phone, including on weekends, at 855-791-1595.
 You can also contact him online.
 All consultations are free and 100% confidential.